keen/explorer/README.md

 const myExplorer = new KeenExplorer('#keen-explorer-html-element')
   .client({
     projectId: 'PROJECT_ID',
-    readKey: 'READ_KEY',
+    readKey: 'READ_KEY'
-    masterKey: 'MASTER_KEY'
   })
   .persistence(true)
   .fetch();
 ```

-[Check out the demo here.](http://keen.github.io/explorer/) The Keen IO Explorer is an open source point-and-click interface for querying and visualizing your event data.
+[Check out the demo here.](https://keen.github.io/explorer/) The Keen IO Explorer is an open source point-and-click interface for querying and visualizing your event data.
 It's maintained by the team at [Keen IO](https://keen.io/).

 Read on for instructions on how to use the Explorer on your website or in your web app and how to get set up to develop with the Explorer.